markus-gerber/vnv-heap/Readme.md

 # Virtually Non-Volatile Heap (vNV-Heap)

-This repository contains the implementation and evaluation for the academic paper "Ownership-based Virtual Memory for Intermittently-Powered Embedded Systems" ([https://arxiv.org/abs/2501.17707](https://arxiv.org/abs/2501.17707)).
+This repository contains the implementation and evaluation for the academic paper "vNV-Heap: An Ownership-based Virtually Non-Volatile Heap for Embedded Systems" ([https://arxiv.org/abs/2501.17707](https://arxiv.org/abs/2501.17707)).

 ## Usage